External communications

 Components

-Under the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 ORR is required to ensure its website and published documents are accessible, to ensure the content is understood by as many people as possible.
+Under the Public Sector Bodies (Websites and Mobile Applications) (No.2) Accessibility Regulations 2018 ORR is required to ensure its website and published documents are accessible.
 Disability and age are relevant to this, and it supports in eliminating indirect discrimination.

+External documents are accessible to enable them to be understood by as many people as possible.
 Staff can refer to internal guidance on producing accessible reports and plain English is encouraged through the ORR style guide.
-Word and HTML web content templates also facilitate this.
+Word and an HTML web content templates facilitate this.
+Guidance is also available for external suppliers and is embedded in procurement contracts.
+ORR’s digital team undertake accessibility checks on documents before they are published.
+Communications staff responsible for the above are trained in accessible communications.